Calculation of diversification indicators and other covariates

 Remarks:

-• Most observations have a corresponding crop field in RPG dataset (Table 2).
+• Most observations have a corresponding crop field in RPG dataset or in complementary dataset (Table 2).

 • The sampling location within the field might influence the results (different impact of hedgerows, or of agricultural practices).
 We might want to add an indicator reflecting the distance to the center of the field and/or the distance to the closest field boundary?